 A reversible weight-loss procedure, it involves stapling off a section of the stomach thereby creating a pouch, reducing its size and allowing food to bypass the beginning of the small intestine, which is the duodenum and part of the jejunum.
 In addition, a silicon ring is placed over the pouch in order to prevent dilatation of the pouch.
 Post surgery, your appetite reduces, as you feel satiated with smaller portions of food.

-Laparoscopic Banded Gastric Bypass is the procedure of choice
+Laparoscopic Banded Gastric Bypass is the procedure of choice for

-also benefit from this surgery.
+from this surgery.

 This is also an excellent procedure to reduce BMI in order to achieve and maintain better weight loss.
 It may be recommended to those who have persistent acid reflux and/or weight regain after a sleeve gastrectomy.